F5Networks/f5-cloud-failover-extension/docs/userguide/quickstart.rst

    ``https://{{host}}/mgmt/shared/cloud-failover/info`` to ensure Cloud Failover is running properly.

 #.
-Copy one of the :ref:`examples` which best matches the configuration you want
+Copy one of the :ref:`example-declarations` which best matches the configuration you want
    to use.

 #.
 Paste the declaration into your API client, and modify names and IP addresses